ucan-wg/spec/README.md

 [Biscuit] uses Datalog to describe capabilities.
 It has a specialized format but is otherwise in line with UCAN.

 [Verifiable credentials] are a solution for data about people or organizations.
-However, they are aimed at a slightly different problem: asserting attributes about the holder of a DID, including things like work history, age, and membership.
+However, they are aimed at a related-but-distinct problem: asserting attributes about the holder of a DID, including things like work history, age, and membership.

 # Acknowledgments

 Thank you to [Brendan O'Brien] for real-world feedback, technical collaboration, and implementing the first Golang UCAN library.

+Thank you [Blaine Cook] for the real-world feedback, ideas on future features, and lessons from other auth standards.

 Many thanks to [Hugo Dias], [Mikael Rogers], and the entire DAG House team for the real world feedback, and finding inventive new use cases.

-Thank you [Blaine Cook] for the real-world feedback, ideas on future features, and lessons from other auth standards.
+Thank to [Hannah Howard] and [Alan Shaw] at [Storacha] for their team's feedback from real world use cases.

 Many thanks to [Brian Ginsburg] and [Steven Vandevelde] for their many copy edits, feedback from real world usage, maintenance of the TypeScript implementation, and tools such as [ucan.xyz].